music-suite/music-suite/docs/src/User-Guide.md

 TODO example

-Signals are continous, which implies that:
+Signals are continuous.
+This has a few consequences:

-- They are defined at *any point in time*.
-A behavior always has a value, unlike, e.g. aligned boices.
+- Signals are defined at *any point in time*.

-- They can change at infinitely small intervals.
-Just like with vector graphics, signal allow us to zoom in arbitrarily close, and potentially discover new changes.
-Thus it is (in general) nonsensical to talk about *when* a signal changes.
+- Signals may change arbitrarily often.
+We can always zoom in on a signal and discover more detail.

+While this can be extremely useful, we often want to deal with signals that change only at specific, well-known locations.
+For this purpose we have a different type, known as [StepSignal][ref-StepSignal].

-TODO rename Reactive -> StepSignal or similar
+TODO rename Reactive -> StepSignal

-A [Reactive][ref-Reactive] is a discrete behabior, e.g. a time-varing value that can only change at certain well-known locations.
-A [Reactibe][ref-Reactibe] value is similar to a [Voice][ref-Voice], but stretches out indefinately in both directions.

-TODO exampels of Reactives

 ### Constant values
 ### Switching